-Proposed Baseline Proposed Proposed Targets (including source/year) Spatial Level 2008/09 2009/10 2010/11 TBA County A measurable improvement to take place between the National Survey of the Third Sector Organisations conducted in 2008 and the National Survey of Third Sector Organisations conducted in 2010, calcu ulated in accorda ance with the OTS briefing note.
+Proposed Baseline Proposed Proposed Targets (including source/year) Spatial Level 2008/09 2009/10 2010/11 TBA County Survey of the the National S Third Sector Ore Survey of Third S o take place between the National ganisations conducted in 2008 and Sector Organisations conducted in ance with the OTS briefing note.

-Rationale for the Proposed Targets The baselines and targets will be proposed as part of the annual review.
+The baselines and targets will be proposed as part of the annual review.